-Erythromycin Opthalmic Ointment: Apply a thin line of the ointment to the inside of your bottom eye lid.
+- Erythromycin Ophthalmic Ointment: Apply a thin line of the ointment to the inside of your bottom eyelid.
 Blink a few times to distribute the ointment across your eye.
 Do this before you go to bed to keep your eye closed so the ointment can take effect.
 The ointment also causes blurry vision and you will not be able to see clearly after applying so it’s best to do this right before your head hits the pillow.

 How Can I Prevent Blepharitis From Reoccurring?

-Avoid touching your hair or eyebrows before touching your eyes.
-You run the risk of depositing oils and dandruff into the eye area and clog your oil glands.
+- Avoid touching your hair or eyebrows before touching your eyes.
+You run the risk of depositing oils and dandruff into the eye area and clogging your oil glands.

-Throw out any eye makeup you used right before or during a flare up to avoid a future bacterial infection.
+- Throw out any eye makeup you used right before or during a flare-up to avoid future bacterial infection.